UK’s carmakers face twin concerns of global upheaval and Brexit

 Toyota only started production of its new Corolla last month, following an investment of £240m in the factory after receiving financial support from the government.

-For more news from the Guardian, please visit them here.
+For the original news story from the Guardian, please visit them here.